AACI Kosher Classic China 2018

 Visit the Summer Palace, an imperial garden which is a masterpiece of Chinese landscape garden design.
 The natural landscape of hills and open water is combined with artificial features such as pavilions, halls, palaces, temples and bridges to form a harmonious ensemble of outstanding aesthetic value.
 Explore the Pearl Market and learn how to find the best quality pearls and various pearl products which has been part of the Chinese culture.
-Visit the Tibetan style Lamasery, housing the world’s largest single white sandal tree Buddhist carving.
-Then take an exciting tour of Beijing’s Hutongs (old neighborhoods) on a private and exciting Rickshaw ride.
-Stop for a traditional Chinese massage and lecture on Chinese medicine and treatment.
+Visit the Tibetan style Lamasery housing the world largest single white sandal tree Buddhist carving.
+Then take an exciting tour of Beijing’s Htongs (old neighborhoods) on a private and exciting Rickshaw ride.
+Stop for traditional Chinese massage and lecture on Chinese medicine and treatment.

-After dinner, an evening departure from Beijing with EL AL at 22:00 back to Israel, arriving at 03:10am (Wednesday, Nov 08).
+After dinner an evening departure from Beijing at with EL AL at 22:00 back to Israel arriving at 03:20am (Nov 16).

 Round trip flights on EL AL from Israel

-3 domestic flights: Hong Kong/Shanghai; Shanghai/Guilin; Guilin/Xian; Xian/Beijing
+4 domestic flights Hong Kong/Shanghai; Shanghai/Guilin: Guilin/Xian; Xian/Beijing

-Local guides for the excursions and visits as per program, including entrance fees
+Local guides for the excursions and visits as per program including all entrance fees